niplav/site/notes.md

 retention](https://en.wikipedia.org/wiki/Taoist_sexual_practices#Male_control_of_ejaculation).
 Since I track both [my meditations](./data.html#Meditation) and [masturbations](./data.html#Masturbation), I can check whether this is observationally true.
-Of course with observational data there can be many confounders, but such data may still point to possible experimental studies.
+Of course results from observational data can be due to confounders, but such results are more valuable than pure speculation, and may point to possible experimental investigations.

 First, I load both meditation data and masturbation data (using my loading code from [here](./code/experiments/load.py)):